ppy/osu-wiki/news/2022-08-31-new-featured-artist-45.md

 There's no shortage of **-45** tunes around here.
 We've picked up an unfathomable **117** songs for [**-45**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/297), all of which are available for mapping until literally the end of time.

-It's not exactly possible to preview *every song*, but take a quick peek at **x** different songs popularized on osu! through this video, then play through the corresponding maps below:
+It's not exactly possible to preview *every song*, but take a quick peek at **9** different songs popularized on osu! through this video, then play through the corresponding maps below:

 <div align="center">
     <video width="100%" controls>